mmarkdown/mmark/Syntax.md

 :   We use the attributes as specified in RFC 7791, e.g. to speficify an empty list style use:
     `{empty="true"}` before the list.

+Asides:
+:   These are only allowed in the front section of the document.

 ### XML RFC 7749 Output

 Title Block: